 Having a clear review and editing schedule helps to eliminate many, but not all mistakes.
 We make sure editing happens with fresh eyes and high energy levels.
 The importance of this process has been another big creative lesson writing in 2020 has given us.

 Tighten up the words

-Write with the reader in mind
+Lesson #4 - Write with the reader in mind

-Our most popular guides and blog posts are also the ones which answer questions that our audience has.
-We have learned to really focus on writing with the reader in mind.
+Our most popular articles are also the ones which answer questions our audience has.

-Some of our early posts were about things that we thought were important, but were less important to our audience.
+Some of our early posts were about things we thought were important, but which we soon learned weren’t so important to our audience.

 Or even, the write track.

-We regularly refer back to key writing guides like 50 Key Writing Tools by Roy Peter Clarke and On Writing Well by William Zinser to remind us the best ways to keep making our writing better.
-We’ll come back to some of those in 2021.
+There are many more writing lessons writing in 2020 has given us.
+This post could have been much longer.
+For example, we regularly refer back to key books about writing like 50 Key Writing Tools by Roy Peter Clarke and On Writing Well by William Zinsser to remind us how to keep making our writing better.

-When you write, you let a part of your brain, a part of your soul spill out on to the page.
+When you write, you let a part of your brain, a part of your soul spill out onto the page.

 That’s both liberating and slightly scary.
 Your thoughts, ideas, hopes and aspirations out there for all to see.
-But, when you do it, and do it well, then you set yourself and your business up to create connections with people.
+But, when you do it, and you do it well, you set yourself and your business up to create connections with people.
 You let people see a bit of yourself and your brand.
-And that’s not just a good thing.
-That’s a great thing.
+That’s a brave, but rewarding thing to do.